NativeScript/NativeScript/WritingUnitTests.md

 # Misc

-When looking into the code of the existing tests, you migh encounter strange comments looking like this `// >> animation-chaining`.
+When looking into the code of the existing tests, you might encounter strange comments looking like this `// >> animation-chaining`.
 These are markers for code snippets generated in the docs documetation.
 They are not related to testing so you don't need to add any of those in your tests.